-DREAM is a clinical trial for children and adults with Sickle Cell Disease (SCD).
+DREAM is a clinical trial for adults with Sickle Cell Disease (SCD).
 This clinical trial will explore if a study medicine can reduce symptoms and improve the overall health of people with SCD.

 Thank you for learning more.